blaire9989/FeatherLab/2-FastSim/README.md

 $\texttt{-n}$: The number of instances simulated for each type barbule.
 We usually simulate 50 instances at a time.

 $\texttt{-v}$: A binary argument with the value of 0 or 1.
-When $v=0$, we are in the "material characterizing mode" and our output files will contain BRDF parameters (as described in our paper) used for rendering.
+When $v=0$, we are in the material characterizing mode and our output files will contain BRDF parameters (as described in our paper) used for rendering.
 When $v=1$, we are in the trial mode, and our output files can be processed to generate some example scattering patterns (see below).

 $\texttt{-z}$: The name of the simulated barbule, which needs to match the name of a subfolder in some $\texttt{dataX}$ folder.
 One example barbule name is $\texttt{rockdove1Forest}$.